josevasquez123/API-PROJECT/README.md

 Before to use Project and Filter By endpoints, you have to Sign Up to create a user account.
 If you don't have an account, you can't use the endpoints.

 Steps:
-- Clic in signup endpoint, then clic in **Try it out** and write your email and password (this information is in json format, don't change email or password words)
+- Click in signup endpoint, then click in **Try it out** and write your email and password (this information is in json format, don't change email or password words)
-- Clic in **Authorize** and complete username and password, then clic in **Authorize**
+- Click in **Authorize** and complete username and password, then click in **Authorize**

 ## Some Endpoints Structure